SvilenStoev/Angular-App-Befer/README.md

 ## :warning: Hidden project inside!
 ### :video_game: Space Fight Game

 Check my mini project inside Befer website.
 The project is a game, where you can chill, during defeating aliens, achieving higher levels, compete for points with other Befer users and just have fun.
-In the last level you have the oportunity to fight with my Alien caricature.
+In the last level you have the opportunity to fight with my Alien caricature.
 If you don't like the project - avenge me. :blush:

 Don't forget to see your score and rank at the end! :trophy: